Gbuomprisco/ngx-chips/README.md

 Please do open a new issue, but please check first that the same issue has not already been raised and that you are using the latest version :)

 Please **do not** send private emails - Github Issues are supposed to help whoever might have your same issue, so it is the right place to help each other.

+Issues not filled out with the provided templates are going to be closed.

 ## Configuration